+44 (0)20 7353 2484 clerks@falcon-chambers.com

 • Residential possession proceedings including termination of assured shorthold tenancies, claims by mortgagees and forfeiture of long residential leaseholds;

-• The law of adverse possession;
+• The law of service charges and dilapidations;

 • Nuisance and trespass proceedings;

-• Leasehold enfranchisement;
+• Leasehold enfranchisement; and

 • Proprietary estoppel.

 Before coming to the Bar, Thomas read German and Russian at Jesus College, Cambridge, where he was also a choral scholar.
+He continues to engage in musical life, including singing in his local parish choir and making regular visits to the opera.

 • Education